davidjharder/solus-builds/README.md

 # Solus Builds

-- Contains some Solus build system skeleton parts, and build files for individual packages.
+- Contains build files for a smattering of (Solus)[https://getsol.us/home/] packages
-- Not officially supported in any way by the Solus project.
+- Many of these packages are work in progess
-- Many of these packages are work-in-progress.
+- Not supported in any way by Solus